Providencia Island, Colombia: Environment

 The 995-hectare national park Old Providence McBean Lagoon is located on the island's northeast side, between Maracaibo and Rocky Point.
 This National Park consists of coral reefs, small cays, mangroves, lagoons and tropical dry forest.
-The National Park has a tiny visitor center on Crab cay, from where there are views towards the barrier reef and the waters that surround the cay.
+The National Park has a visitor centre on Crab cay, from where there are views towards the barrier reef and the surrounding waters.

 A local population of black land crabs is noteworthy for its breeding migration, which occurs every April/May.
 These crabs live in the hills of the island and descend en-masse to the sea once a year to lay their eggs.

-Providencia is the center point of the UNESCO Marine Protected Area the Seaflower Biosphere Reserve, which forms 10% of the entire Caribbean Sea.
+Providencia is the centre point of the UNESCO Marine Protected Area the Seaflower Biosphere Reserve, which forms 10% of the entire Caribbean Sea.
 This ecologically important reserve contains some of the world's greatest marine biodiversity, and incorporates the Archipelago of San Andrés, Providencia and Santa Catalina, in addition to the remote uninhabited cays at Roncador Bank, Serrana Bank, as well as distant reefs that include Quita Sueño Bank, Rosalind Bank and Alice Shoal.

+Scuba diving

+Most of the waters are in protected areas of the UNESCO Seaflower Biosphere Reserve and are warm, calm and clear most of the year, making them a popular scuba destination.
+The area is part of the world's third largest barrier reef.